 Suppliers might also offer special wholesale discounts or early seasonal buys that motivate you to hit “order” earlier than needed.

 Why?
 Because scarcity marketing tactics work.
-Especially the case after widespread impacts of COVID-19 added more supply chain slowdowns.
-(Your customers aren't the only people making impulse purchases!)
+Especially the case after the widespread impacts of COVID-19 added more supply chain slowdowns.
+(Your customers aren’t the only people making impulse purchases!)

 But that’s where your demand forecasts come in.
 Those projections (combined with your current inventory levels) should answer: what do you actually need to order and when?
 Sticking to that operational plan will keep you from accumulating excess inventory.